atul1837/nmims-material-downloader/README.md

 A Chrome extension that automatically detects and downloads PDF and PowerPoint files from the NMIMS Student Portal.

+## 🚀 Quick Installation (Recommended)

+**For most users, this is the easiest way to install the extension:**

+1. **Download the pre-built extension**:
+   - Go to the [Releases](https://github.com/atul1837/nmims-material-downloader/releases) page
+   - Download the latest `dist.zip` file

+2. **Extract the zip file**:
+   - Extract the downloaded `dist.zip` file to any folder on your computer
+   - You'll get a `dist` folder containing the extension files

+3. **Install in Chrome**:
+   - Open Chrome and go to `chrome://extensions/`
+   - Enable "Developer mode" in the top right corner
+   - Click "Load unpacked" and select the extracted `dist` folder
+   - The extension will be installed and ready to use!

 ## Features

 - **Automatic Detection**: Monitors network requests and iframes for PDF/PPT files